NARPNet/NARPNet_NCS/README.md

 check-ins at the end of the net).
 I believe that it was suggested in the AmRRON macros that this file not be saved or archived in any way because it contains FCC call signs which are personally identifying information.
-We should probably handle the check-in data in this way for privacy reasons.
+We should probably handle the check-in data carefully for privacy reasons.

 * `NCS_REMARKS.txt`: This is transmitted in the preamble to the net (`START.2`).
-The idea is that the NCS might have announcement or other info to contribute.
+The idea is that the NCS might have an announcement or other info to contribute.
 Another reason is so that there will be something to make the net a little different each week.
 SEEN uses quotations with a blurb of explanation, etc. Or, it could be a short commentary on current events, etc.  Whatever the individual